 Collection of random things that ended up needing to be cleaned up.

-Redirect “popular” pages from Search 404’ing Search Console, Performance report, max timeframe Export to Google Sheets Copy top N (your pick) URLs to clipboard Open Screaming Frog Mode -> List Upload -> Paste … oops
+Redirect “popular” pages from Search 404’ing Search Console, Performance report, max timeframe Export to Google Sheets Copy top N (your pick) URLs to clipboard Open Screaming Frog - the best SEO site crawler Mode -> List Upload -> Paste … oops

 It’s May 2021, time for a new site, right?